marxin/texi2rst-generated/sphinx/gccint/source-tree-structure-and-build-system/the-gcc-subdirectory/makefile-targets.rst

   is running properly, since it should produce the same object files regardless of how it itself was compiled.

+:samp:`distclean-stage{N} ({N} = 1...4, profile, feedback)`
+  Wipe stage :samp:`{N}` and all the following ones.

+  For example,
+  :samp:`make distclean-stage3` wipes stage 3 and all the following ones, so that another :command:`make` then rebuilds them from scratch.
+  This can be useful if you're doing changes where 'bubbling' the changes as described above is not sufficient, but a full :command:`make restrap` isn't necessary either.

 ``profiledbootstrap``
   Builds a compiler with profiling feedback information.
 In this case, the second and third stages are named :samp:`profile` and :samp:`feedback`,